uva-spin/DNN-CFFs/LocalFit_Package/Method_Testing_with_Pseudo-data/Rivanna_pckg_method_testing_job_per_replica_with_custom_kinematic_sets/README.md

 ```
 These are the only two lines of interest.
 The gpus that are available on rivanna are mentioned above.
 For the time, I realize that evaluating depends entirely on the number of replicas and kinematic sets in the `DNN_CFFs` folder.
 Feel free to increase the time up to 3 hours if necessary.
 If it takes longer (due to a large number of replicas and kinematic sets), then please contact me and I will have to re-write the part where it reads all existing models in the folder and instead just reads models that the user inputs.

+Ensure to give a meaningful name for this line: '#SBATCH -J Evaluation_job'